MrBertieG/Visit-Folkestone/README.md

 These four links are:
     - Landmarks: This will take the user to an external webpage on [Tripadvisor](https://www.tripadvisor.co.uk/Attractions-g190749-Activities-c47-Folkestone_Kent_England.html)
     - Eat Local: This will take the user to an external webpage on [Folkelife.](https://folke.life/folkestone/food-and-drink/)
-    - Books a Stay: This will take the user to an external webpage on [Trivago](https://www.trivago.co.uk/folkestone-39398/hotel)
+    - Book a Stay: This will take the user to an external webpage on [Trivago](https://www.trivago.co.uk/folkestone-39398/hotel)
     - Find Parking: This will take the user to an external webpage [Folkestone & Hythe District Council/Parking](https://www.folkestone-hythe.gov.uk/parking/car-parks)

 <br/><br/>